seeu-inspace/easyg/thick-client-vulnerabilities/README.md

 The application design is based on a two-tier architecture.
 In particular, the thick client application installed on the workstation communicates directly with a backend DBMS without the use of an application server.

 The best option, from a security perspective, is designing and implementing a three-tier architecture in which the thick client connects with an intermediary layer (an application server), which in turn communicates with the database.
-A secure channel must be used for all communications, with only secure protocols (such TLS, HTTPS, etc.), and preferebli with Certificate Pinning.
+A secure channel must be used for all communications, with only secure protocols (such TLS, HTTPS, etc.), and preferably with Certificate Pinning.

 If this is not possible, it is desirable to provide read-only users and read/write users distinct privileges at the DBMS layer.
 This would stop vertical privilege escalation even if a read-only user were to access the database directly and try to edit the data.